 But this is not to say that Arteta’s players aren’t hard-working.
 The manager likes his players to win the ball seconds after losing it.
 In the 2023/24 season, Arsenal won posession ball back in 8.7 seconds on average after losing it.
 That’s the time to beat.

-By comparisons, it took Arsenal more than 11 seconds to win back possession in the 2019/20 season.
+By comparison, it took Arsenal more than 11 seconds to win back possession in the 2019/20 season.
 And, then, this pressing often left the team exposed.

 Arteta also likes his players to use half-spaces, switch roles and formations, use inside forwards and inverted full-backs, and press high up the pitch.